Skip to content

 Create a function

-To create an Edge function in your project's supabase subfolder, run the command supabase functions new your-function-name.
+Next, to create an Edge function in your project, run the command supabase functions new your-function-name.

 Create a new Edge function